 - Without deep changes, no deep improvement in performance and culture.

-- Without stabilizing force toward the end, no sustained improvement.
+- Without stabilizing force toward the end, no sustained progress.

-- Totally re-organizing certain processes (changing the layout, re-engineering the way tasks are organized among distinct workstations, etc.)
+- Re-organizing specific processes (changing the layout, re-engineering how tasks are organized among different workstations, etc.)

 - Setting up a management system that cascades down the organization